ssb22/adjuster/README.md

 : The port to advertise in URLs etc, if different from 'port' (the default of 0 means no difference).
 Used for example if a firewall prevents direct access to our port but some other server has been configured to forward incoming connections.

 `--user`
-: The user name to run as, instead of root.
+: [DEPRECATED] The user name to run as, instead of root.
 This is for Unix machines where port is less than 1024 (e.g. port=80)—you can run as root to open the privileged port, and then drop privileges.
-Not needed if you are running as an ordinary user.
+Not needed if you are running as an ordinary user, which is recommended (use nginx etc to redirect from a privileged port if necessary), hence deprecated.

 `--address`
 : The address to listen on.
 If unset, will listen on all IP addresses of the machine.
 You could for example set this to localhost if you want only connections from the local machine to be received, which might be useful in conjunction with --real_proxy.